 Our self-talk or internal dialogue is powerful.
 Did you know your self-talk can actually lead to your healing?
 Our self-talk impacts our self-esteem, sense of worth, self-confidence and self-image.
 It also impacts the way we act and make decisions.
 I guess what I’m trying to say is that our self-talk affects every area of our lives.
 For the good or bad.

 I recently read an article about the 3 types of self-talk:

 - Negative Self-Talk: this form of inner dialogue is discouraging and damaging.
 It sounds like: “I’m not worthy, I’m stupid or I’m not smart enough”

 - Possibility Self-Talk: this form of inner dialogue is full of optimism and hope.
 It sounds like: “What if I can do or become this?”
-And can even sound like “can these dry bones live?”
+It can even sound like “can these dry bones live again?”
 (Ezekiel 37)

 What we say to ourselves has the power to free us and heal us or enslave us and hurt us.
 I believe we thrive in life when our internal dialogue is full of faith-talk.
 Faith talk is when our internal dialogue communicates assurance of things hoped for in the absence of evidence.
 It’s having unwavering confidence in the power, wisdom, and goodness of God to do exceedingly and abundantly above all we could ever ask for, think or imagine.